BrandonW24/Unity_VR_C_TableTennis_CodeBase/README.md

 We recently have allowed the usage of C# scripting which gives a lot of freedom to our creators.
 This is one of many fun projects that I've started in order to test out the limits of our new C# compiler.
-Also I think that creating a fun Table Tennis game that could be played in VR sounds pretty fun!
+Also I think that creating a fun small Table Tennis game that could be played in VR & Multiplayer sounds pretty fun!

 Initial AI video down below :
 =================